 - Step 4: Keeping your toes spread place them back down on the floor.
 Relax and repeat 20 times

 - Step 5: Once you become proficient at spreading all 10 toes you can progress to spreading them without lifting your toes first.
-Eventually with practice you should be able to isolate the movement of the big toes
+Eventually, with practice, you should gain a greater ability to isolate the movement of the big toes

 Now I wonder if ABH strengthening interventions were started early enough, how many of these cases would be preventable?